M-arcus/cloudron-docs/knowledgebase/docs/domains.md

 <img src="../img/domains-cloudflare.png" class="shadow" width="500px">
 </center>

-!!! warning "Cloudflare HTTP(S) proxy"
+!!! note "DNS and HTTP Proxy"
-    Cloudron does not support installing apps that are proxied via Cloudflare.
-Cloudflare backend only sets up the DNS via Cloudflare API and expects website traffic to be unproxied.
+    Cloudron configures Cloudflare to proxy only the DNS.
+If you change this setting in Cloudflare to proxy HTTP traffic as well, be sure to use the [Full SSL (Strict)](https://support.cloudflare.com/hc/en-us/articles/200170416-What-do-the-SSL-options-mean-) mode.

 ### Digital Ocean DNS